 Technical communication (and this encompasses scientific and medical communication as well) has come to mean two quite different things.

 - A piece can be technical because it is about a technical product, service, or subject matter.
 This is what many of us are used to thinking about as technical communication.
-Examples: computer software and hardware manuals, illustrations of equipment, and online help for software applications.
+Examples: operation and maintenance manuals, computer software and hardware manuals, illustrations of equipment, and online help for software applications.

 - A piece can be technical because it comes from a technical organization.
 The piece itself need not describe technical aspects of the organization.
 Examples: newsletters, annual reports, policies and procedures, and employee guides.

-Note the important distinction that "technical" applies to the content of an entry, not to the delivery mechanism.
-That is, the delivery method alone (for example, Web pages) or the tool used to produce an entry (for example, a sophisticated drawing application) is not enough to qualify an entry as technical.
+Note the important distinction that "technical" applies to the content of the communication, not to the delivery mechanism.
+That is, the delivery method alone (for example, Web pages) or the tool used to produce a document (for example, a sophisticated drawing application) or other form of communication such as a video is not enough to qualify it as technical.
 A book of fairy tales produced on the most elaborate publishing or online system is still a book of fairy tales.